 In version X7, Corel added a new feature to PaintShop Pro called the Magic Fill.
-It is meant to help users get rid of elements on a photo and replace them, magically, with something that would come from the existing background.
+It is meant to get rid of elements on a photo and replace them with something that would come from the existing background.
 Let's explore this tool a bit further.

 Where is it?

-The Magic Fill icon is part of the Selection toolbar, so it will only appear once you have selected one of the existing Selection tools.
-In the toolbar, it will be greyed out by default, but as soon as you make a selection on your image, the colors will appear as it becomes available.
+You can find the Magic Fill icon as part of the Selection toolbar.
+It will only appear once you have selected one of the existing Selection tools.
+In the toolbar, it shows as greyed out by default.
+As soon as you make a selection on your image, the colors will appear as it becomes available.

 How to use it?

-The principle behind this tool is that it will replace the selection you make, with something surrounding that selection as to blend in the "hole" created if you were to delete that selection.
+The principle behind this tool is that it will replace the selection you make, with something surrounding that selection to blend in the "hole".
 Simply put, you make a selection around the item you want to remove...

 And you click the Magic Fill button.